 Importing Captions in Microsoft Stream:

-- In your Microsoft Stream library, search for the video you want to add captions to, and click the ellipse button.
+- In your Microsoft Stream library, search for the video you want to add captions to, and click the pencil icon.

-- Select Edit -> Options.
-Ensure you uncheck the Autogenerate caption file checkbox.
+- Under Options -> Captions ensure you uncheck the Autogenerate caption file checkbox.

 - Click Upload a caption file and, browse or drag and drop for the .2014.vtt file.